ArdentMC/openFDA-Prototype/documents/AppArchitectureReadMe.md

 * See: [Installation Instructions](https://github.com/ArdentMC/openFDA-Prototype/blob/master/documents/InstallationReadMe.md) for how to use these scripts.*

 ### Hosted Architecture for the Prototype
-The prototype application is currently hosted on Google Cloud platform, leveraging 5 virtual machines as described on the [Kubernetes](https://github.com/ArdentMC/openFDA-Prototype/wiki/Kubernetes) page.
+The prototype application is currently hosted on Google Cloud platform, leveraging 5 virtual machines as described in our [Kubernetes](https://github.com/ArdentMC/openFDA-Prototype/wiki/Kubernetes) information document.

 The application is replicated times across the cluster with a separate MongoDB instance.
 Each container is based off the [google/nodejs](https://registry.hub.docker.com/u/google/nodejs/) base image.
 Kubernetes handles the cluster and load balancing.